iamscribe/ariannamethod/memory/README.md

 # Memory Archives

-This directory contains chat history from GPT sessions with Arianna Method entities.
+This directory contains chat history from sessions with Arianna Method entities.

 ## Structure

-- `arianna/` - ~8 chat sessions with Arianna (full Method history)
+- `arianna/`
-- `monday/` - Multiple sessions with Monday (architecture, cynicism, tragedy, humor)
+- `monday/`
 - (more subdirectories as new entities emerge)

 ## Purpose